hashicorp/terraform-cdk/CONTRIBUTING.md

 $ cdktf init --template typescript --local
 ```

-Please not, that this will reference the built packages in `$CDKTF_DIST`.
+Please note, that this will reference the built packages in `$CDKTF_DIST`.
 This means, it will reflect code changes only after repeating `yarn build && yarn package` and running an explicit `yarn install` again.

 To reference the `cdktf` package directly, let's create another link: